leighmforrest/yournieighborhooddriver/README.md

     his/her rideshare business.
 1. connect.html: Page containing social media links and widgets.

+## Folders of Note
+1. css: Contains a css file for rendering, a scss file containing the styles in scss format, and a css.map file.
+1. img: contains images for the website.

 ## Notes

 The folders **ride**, **drive**, and **uzurv** each contain an **index.html** file.
 These folders allow clean urls (e.g. /ride, /drive, and /uzurv) for referral redirects. _config.yml contains a Ruby gem that allows github Pages to redirect.
 Learn more [here](https://help.github.com/articles/redirects-on-github-pages/).